National Rally: FN–PFN rivalry (1973–1981)

 Following the 1974 election, the FN was obscured by the appearance of the Party of New Forces (PFN), founded by FN dissidents (largely from the ON).
 Their competition weakened both parties throughout the 1970s.
 Along with the growing influence of François Duprat and his "revolutionary nationalists", the FN gained several new groups of supporters in the late 1970s and early 1980s: Jean-Pierre Stirbois (1977) and his "solidarists", Bruno Gollnisch (1983), Bernard Antony (1984) and his Catholic fundamentalists, as well as Jean-Yves Le Gallou (1985) and the Nouvelle Droite.
 Following the death of Duprat in a bomb attack in 1978, the revolutionary nationalists left the party, while Stirbois became Le Pen's deputy as his solidarists effectively ousted the neo-fascist tendency in the party leadership.
-A radical group split off in 1980 and founded the French Nationalist Party, dismissing the FN as becoming too Zionist and Le Pen as the "puppet" of the Jews.
-The far right was marginalised altogether in the 1978 legislative elections, although the PFN was better off.
-For the first election for the European Parliament in 1979, the PFN had become part of an attempt to build a "Euro-Right" alliance of European far-right parties, and was in the end the only one of the two that contested the election.
+A radical group split off in 1980 and founded the French Nationalist Party, dismissing the FN as becoming "too Zionist" with Le Pen being a "puppet of the Jews."
+The far right was marginalised altogether in the 1978 legislative elections, although the PFN came out better off.
+In the first election for the European Parliament in 1979, the PFN became part of an attempt to build a "Euro-Right" alliance of the continent's far-right parties, and was in the end the only one of the two that contested the election.
 It fielded Jean-Louis Tixier-Vignancour as its primary candidate, while Le Pen called for voter abstention.

 For the 1981 presidential election, both Le Pen and Pascal Gauchon of the PFN declared their intentions to run.
-However, an increased requirement regarding obtaining signatures of support from elected officials had been introduced for the election, which left both Le Pen and Gauchon unable to stand for the election.
-In France, parties have to secure support from a specific number of elected officials, from a specific number of departments, in order to be eligible to run for election.
-In 1976, the number of required elected officials was increased fivefold from the 1974 presidential cycle, and the number of departments threefold.
-The election was won by François Mitterrand of the Socialist Party (PS), which gave the political left national power for the first time in the Fifth Republic; he then dissolved the National Assembly and called a snap legislative election.
-The PS attained its best ever result with an absolute majority in the 1981 legislative election.
-This "socialist takeover" led to a radicalisation in centre-right, anti-communist, and anti-socialist voters.
+However, an increased requirement regarding obtaining signatures of support from elected officials had been introduced for the election, which left both Le Pen and Gauchon unable to participate.

+The election was won by François Mitterrand of the Socialist Party (PS), a results that brought the political left to national power for the first time in the Fifth Republic; Mitterrand immediately dissolved the National Assembly and called a snap legislative election.
 With only three weeks to prepare its campaign, the FN fielded only a limited number of candidates and won only 0.2% of the national vote.
 The PFN was even worse off, and the election marked the effective end of competition from the party.
+The Socialists attained their best ever result with an absolute majority in the 1981 legislative election.

+The "socialist takeover" led to a radicalisation in centre-right, anti-communist, and anti-socialist voters.